 Astronomy, with aspects of mathematics, science, physics, cosmology, etc., is rife with special terms and words.
 Then again, many hobbies are.
 Step on a sailboat and you might be told to "hoist the jib."
 Take a race car school and your instructor might discuss "slip angles."
 In astronomy, we need to learn a few basic terms.
 Good books will include definitions or a glossary.

-Sky and Telescope magazine has assembled a brief article on common terms.
+Sky and Telescope magazine assembled an article star terminology.
+[Updated!]

 need more info? next steps?

 Keen about astronomy?
 Hungry for more information?
 Want to learn more?
 Want to learn your telescope?
 Want to improve your telescope?
 Need general help on astronomy?
 The good news is there are lots of resources, and different types, that you can choose from.

 Of course, the internet has web sites galore on astronomy, telescopes, astrophotography, and so on.